altvod/pymander/README.rst

     2016.14.14
     >>> time
     01:00:00
+    >>> exit
+    Bye!

-Let's imagine you decide to spice things up and add some time travel functionality to your app.
+Now, imagine you decide to spice things up and add some time travel functionality to your app.
 It might be a good idea to keep this separate from the code that just shows the date and time, so go ahead and create a new handler:
 ::

     import re